NicholasJakich/Active-Directory-Installation-Project/README.md

 Creating VMs, Resource group in Azure, Virtual Network, one VM is Client 1 and one is Domain controller.

 1.Using Microsoft Azure, create a Resource Group for the Active Directory VMs.
 Also create a Virtual Network in Azure.
+To create a Resource Group, click the part as shown in the picture, name the group and click create.
+Search for Virtual Network in the search bar, name it, and click create to make a Virtual netork as well.

 ![8A188B03-92C5-4F24-BA5F-98AA950E4700_4_5005_c](https://github.com/user-attachments/assets/bcab40a2-ce8e-4608-9760-8685aa9fbab5)